 Even if you participate in a dune buggy tour, it is still fascinating to set out on foot on the dunes.
 If you stop to spend the night in Huacachina, I strongly recommend that you walk up the sand dunes very early in the morning.
 The sand is cool and the air still not too hot.

 Plan at least an hour to go up on foot .. it will take you much less to come down!!!

 I found the lagoon really fascinating, the colors of the water with the vegetation around it and the dunes as a background are enchanting.

-Accommodation in Huacachina reflects the target audience, so for the most part they are lower priced accommodation such as hostels or guesthouses.
+Hotels in Huacachina reflect the target audience, so for the most part they are lower priced accommodation such as hostels or guesthouses.

 The oasis is very small so it will not be difficult to take a look at all the options if you wish, but keep in mind that some hostels do not accept children, and some guesthouses only offer solutions with shared bathrooms.

-I hope I convinced you that Huacachina Oasis isn’t only a backpackers destination, but can also be a lot of fun for families!!
+I hope I convinced you that Huacachina Oasis isn’t only a backpacker or Millenial destination, but can also be a lot of fun for families!!
 If you are planning your trip to Peru go head and include a Lima to Huacachina trip!